-Is your basement dark and dreary?
-Is it a repository for everything that doesn't fit in the rest of your home?
+Is your basement dark and dreary like the one pictured below and a repository for everything that doesn't fit in the rest of your home?

 Not all home owners are fortunate enough to have a lovely finished basement.
 If your basement falls in the "creepy dungeon" category, don't despair!